 Originally beginning as Old Heavenhill Springs in 1935, they changed their name to Heaven Hills Brands in 2004.
 Their portfolio includes the world's second largest selling bourbon, good old Evan Williams.
 From whiskey to gin, they sell their brands in over 40 countries.

 That's a lot of barrels hitting the market.
-Speaking of barrels, do you ever wonder what happens to Heaven Hills bourbon soaked barrels when their finished?
+Speaking of barrels, do you ever wonder what happens to Heaven Hills bourbon soaked barrels when they are finished?
 They go to the breweries.
 Thanks to Heaven Hills, beers like Ballast Point's Victory at Sea and Oskar Blues' Ten Fidy have spent time soaking up the flavors of bourbon, giving us barrel aged beers worthy of imbibing.

 6. Maker's Mark

 T.W.
 Samuels & Sons Distillery was eventually sold, but thanks to Bill Samuel, Jr., the family legacy would live on.
 He reinvented the family recipe and Maker's Mark was born.
 Since the first bottle sold - which cost $6.79 - in 1958, Maker's Mark has been putting their iconic wax seal on every bottled produced.
 And the iconic "mark"?
-You've probably noticed the "mark" stamped on every bottle, but may not know the meaning.
+You've probably noticed the "mark" stamped on every bottle but may not know the meaning.
 The star represents Star Hill Farms - the distillery's location - whereas the "S" is for Samuels and the "IV" for T.W.
 Samuels as a fourth generation distiller.
 Today, all the bottles are still hand-dipped and contain the signature mark.

-Stop on by the distillery and get a first hand look at the old traditions of bourbon making.
+Stop on by the distillery and get a first-hand look at the old traditions of bourbon making.
 And be sure to get a sip of the bold flavors of Maker's 46 while you're there.

 7. Four Roses Distillery

-Four Roses hand crafts 10 unique bourbons that are worthy of imbibing.
+Four Roses handcrafts 10 unique bourbons that are worthy of imbibing.
 The distillery which began in 1888 is the only distillery to use five proprietary yeast strains and two separate mashbills - one with 60 percent corn and the other with 75 percent corn.
 Using only quality ingredients, they opt for non-GMO grains.
 They are also the only distillery to use single-story barrel warehouses to age their barrels.
 With a temperature varying about 8 degrees Fahrenheit, the barrels age undisturbed, allowing for a better maturation process.

 8. Wild Turkey Distillery